Special routes of U.S. Route 67: San Angelo business loop (west)

 Business U.S. Highway 67-H or Bus.
 US 67-H is a business loop of US 67 at San Angelo in Tom Green County commissioned in 1996.
 The certified mileage of the 5.0 mi route, one of two business loops within San Angelo, does not include portions concurrent with US 87 and US 277.
 From US 67 and State Highway Loop 306 west of town, the route follows Sherwood Way and Beauregard Avenue eastward to US 87 and US 277.
-The route then overlays US 87 and US 277 along Abe Street (southbound) and Koenigheim Drive (northbound) to US 67.
+The route then overlays US 87 and US 277 along Abe Street (southbound) and Koenigheim Street (northbound) to US 67.

 The portion of the business loop over Sherwood Way and Beauregard Avenue was part of the former route of US 67 before the completion of the Houston Harte Expressway in 1984.
 Between 1984 and 1996, this portion was designated as part of Loop 545.